Plettenberg Bay South Africa Travel Guide

 Given its coastal position, fresh seafood takes center stage.
 Expect to find local fish like hake, kingklip, kabeljou (cob), and yellowtail.
 Prawns, calamari, mussels, and especially local oysters are widely found.
 Freshness is a attraction.

-Beyond seafood, meat is a large part of South African cooking.
+Beyond seafood, meat is a sizable part of South African cooking.
 Beef, lamb, and chicken are common.
 Game meats like springbok or kudu may appear on menus.
 Meals frequently feature mild to medium spices; Cape Malay influence brings aromatic curries with a hint of sweetness.

 Plett is known for its local oysters and seafood.
 Try grilled line fish (hake or kabeljou), tender calamari, or a platter of fresh prawns.